Lifestyle

 Looking Back Briefs for March 3, 2019

-The exhibit opens on Geneva High sports activities.
+The exhibit opens with Geneva High sports activities.

 GENEVA — A new exhibit at the Geneva History Museum, “Panthers & Saints: High School Sports in Geneva,” explores a hundred and twenty years of high school athletics in Geneva.
-Panthers & Saints lines the evolution of faculty sports from recess games to group sports.
-Organized sports first started in Geneva schools inside the Nineties.
-Over the years, Geneva and DeSales’s excessive colleges (1912-2012) have offered diverse athletic packages for boys and women.
-The show-off critiques the early records of prepared opposition, the emergence of women’s teams, and remarkable athletes and coaches in Geneva records.
+Panthers & Saints line the evolution of faculty sports from recess games to group sports.
+Organized sports first started in Geneva schools in the 1990s.
+Over the years, Geneva and DeSales’s athletic programs (1912-2012) have offered diverse athletic packages for boys and women.
+The show-off critiques the early records of prepared opposition, the emergence of women’s teams, and remarkable athletes and coaches in the Geneva records.
 It additionally capabilities several school sports artifacts from the Geneva Historical Society series.

 Looking Back Briefs for March 3, 2019 11

-“Panthers & Saints” is the primary exhibition in a chain on sports in Geneva.
+“Panthers & Saints” is the primary exhibition in a chain of sports in Geneva.
 This summertime could be observed using “Come Out and Play: Sports and Recreation in Geneva” and “Statesmen, Herons, & Lakers: College Sports in Geneva.”
-“Panthers & Saints” could be inside the lower level gallery via June 29.
-For extra records, call the Geneva Historical Society at (315) 789-5151 or go to genevahistoricalsociety.Com.
-The Geneva History Museum at 543 S. Main St. Is open at 9:30 a.M.
-To 4:30 p.M.
-Tuesday to Friday, and 1:30 to four:30 p.M.
+“Panthers & Saints” could be inside the lower-level gallery through June 29.
+For extra records, call the Geneva Historical Society at (315) 789-5151 or go to genevahistoricalsociety.com.
+The Geneva History Museum at 543 S. Main St. is open at 9:30 a.m.
+From 4:30 p.m.
+Tuesday to Friday, and 1:30 to four:30 p.m.
 Saturdays.
 Admission is a cautioned donation of $3.
 Parking is available on the street or within the Trinity Episcopal Church lot.

 Last ‘Throwback Thursday’ DVD showings this month

 PENN YAN — The Yates County History Center will host its very last Throwback Thursday DVD showings at midday on the L. Caroline Underwood Museum, 107 Chapel St. They are: March 7: An encore displaying of the lecture “A History of the Willard Asylum for the Insane.”
-Seneca County Historian Walt Gable gives an interesting examine the titanic and revolutionary facility.
+Seneca County Historian Walt Gable gives an interesting examination of the titanic and revolutionary facility.
 March 14: A lecture approximately land agent Charles Williamson.
-Annette Toaspern of the Jerusalem History Group speaks about this forward-questioning man who deliberate out the town of Geneva, the lost village of Hopeton, and the metropolis of Bath.
-Learn extra approximately the earliest records of our vicinity.
+Annette Toaspern of the Jerusalem History Group speaks about this forward-questioning man who deliberated over the town of Geneva, the lost village of Hopeton, and the metropolis of Bath.
+Learn about the earliest records of our vicinity.
 No reservations are needed.
 The showings are free, but donations are gratefully conventional.
 Info: (315)536-7318.

 First Harriet Tubman Day set for March 10

-AUBURN — The first annual Harriet Tubman Day will be held from noon to 2 p.M. on March 10 at the New York State Equal Rights Heritage Center, 25 South St. All are welcome at this loose occasion honoring the life of the famous abolitionist and previous Auburn resident, Harriet Tubman.
-Emceed through NewsChannel 9’s Jennifer Sanders, this party will function American historian and Tubman scholar Dr. Kate Clifford Larson; Smithsonian tune educators Greg Artzner and Terry Leonino of Magpie; Martha Swan, creator of the “Harriet Was Here in My Backyard” project and unique music by way of Genesee Elementary School college students.
+AUBURN — The first annual Harriet Tubman Day will be held from noon to 2 p.m. on March 10 at the New York State Equal Rights Heritage Center, 25 South St. All are welcome at this loose occasion honoring the life of the famous abolitionist and former Auburn resident, Harriet Tubman.
+Emceed through NewsChannel 9’s Jennifer Sanders, this party will feature American historian and Tubman scholar Dr. Kate Clifford Larson; Smithsonian tune educators Greg Artzner and Terry Leonino of Magpie; Martha Swan, creator of the “Harriet Was Here in My Backyard” project, and unique music by way of Genesee Elementary School students.
 Pauline Copes Johnson, extraordinary-extraordinary-grandniece of Harriet Tubman, and other outstanding guests may be reachable.

-According to Gable, “Canoga Springs is one in every of simplest nitrogen-emitting springs in the global.
-The mineral homes of Canoga Springs keep the water clear, palatable, and healthful for many weeks, it is stated, and at no time has any terrible odors or tastes.
-Thus it’s far true to its Indian call, Canoga, which means candy water.
+According to Gable, “Canoga Springs is one of the simplest nitrogen-emitting springs in the global.
+The mineral homes of Canoga Springs keep the water clear, palatable, and healthful for many weeks, it is stated, and at no time have any terrible odors or tastes.
+Thu, it’s far true to its Indian call, Canoga, which means candy water.

 Related posts